 When do you need an applock:

 - People who have kids should probably get one.
 That’s especially true if your kids use your phone for various activities like watching YouTube or playing kids games.
 Set up the applock right and you can keep your kids out of your camera, gallery, social media, banking apps, and even out of your app store to prevent unwanted purchases.
+This is more about avoiding accidents and unwanted taps.

 - People who share a single device can probably use one as well.
 Sharing a device among a single family or group of roommates may warrant a little security.
 You don’t want your roommate getting in and messing with your game files.
 As a parent, you probably want to keep your kids from buying a bunch of stuff in the app store with your credit card.

 - Any situation where you don’t want someone snooping on your phone.
 Sometimes this is for innocent reasons.
 Sometimes it’s not.
 We’re not here to judge you.
 An applock is a great way to keep people out of specific apps.
-Especially for things like banking apps, social media, messaging apps, your photo gallery, and similar apps.
+Especially for things like banking apps, social media, messaging apps, your photo gallery, dating apps, and similar apps.

 When you don’t need an applock: